offen/analyticstxt/draft-offen-analyticstxt.md

 ### Retains

 This REQUIRED single-value field indicates the duration for which the analytics data is being stored before being delete.
-The value is a duration as defined in {{?RFC 3339}}.
-Implementors SHOULD add a comment providing a human readable value.
+The value is a duration as defined in {{!RFC 3339}}.
+Implementors SHOULD add a comment providing a human readable value to this field.

-Example:
+#### Example

 ```
 # Data is retained for twelve months